Centripetal force

 Problem #1

-A race car weighing 800 kg moves on a circular track with a velocity of 180 km/h.
+A race car weighing 800 kg moves on a circular track with a speed of 180 km/h.
 Determine the centripetal force required to keep the race car in its circular path.
 The radius of the circular track is 50 m.

 Solution